aglaenze/COMSOL/README.md

 ## How to use

-1) Create a file input.txt, that contains the variables: gas name, model number, ... (see further example of input.txt)
+1) Create a file input.txt, that contains the variables: gas name, model number, ... (see further an example of input.txt)
 And then
 ```./signal HV1 HV2 HV3 ... + saveNum```
 3) ```root -l -q "AddSignalTrees.C($modelNum, \"$gasName\", $hvList)"``` to add the signal root files